flkn404/pamdoor/README.md

 # pamdoor
-PAM Backdoor with rolling passwords for NIX-based systems
+PAM Backdoor with rolling 1-minute passwords feature.

 (not so) simple yet powerful pam_unix backdoor for NIX-like systems.